hiraethene/spaceship-game/README.md

 ## How to run the game actions script

-Run the main file and messages that reflect the current game actions will be displayed in the console.
+Run the main file in the src folder and messages that reflect the current game actions will be displayed in the console.

 ## How to Run this project